Secrets Management

 Troubleshooting

-"Failed to get data key" Error
+"Failed to get data key" / "0 successful groups required" Error

 export SOPS_AGE_KEY_FILE=/path/to/key.txt